We’ve visited Venice multiple times, and my favourite was definitely the time we visited Venice in April.

 And a vaporetto ride is actually a great way how to have the first introduction to Venice, especially if your hotel is somewhere further away.

-A Vaporetto that goes on the Canal Grande goes under the Rialto and Accademia bridges, and towards the Santa Maria della Salute church.
+A Vaporetto that goes on the Canal Grande goes under the Rialto and Accademia bridges and towards the Santa Maria della Salute church.
 And since the weather in Venice is pretty mild, you don’t have to hide in the covered areas and can take your first pictures of Venice.

 Weather in Venice in April